 At a table

 When Jacek Malczewski, a Polish painter, stayed in Paris, he turned to patriotic and national themes in his paintings.
-He missed his home country so much, that he called it a disease which causes that ‘he likes nothing except his motherland’.
-In this painting he wanted to express despair and loneliness experienced by the Polish expatriates sent to Siberia during the most family-centred holiday during the year.
+He missed his home country so much, that he called it a disease which caused him to like ‘nothing except his motherland’.
+In this painting, he wanted to express the despair and loneliness experienced by the Polish expatriates sent to Siberia during the most family-centered holiday of the year.

-Taking your time to do all the things you like
+Taking time to do all the things you like